 Once the streptococcus bacteria group A enters your nose or mouth, the germs will attack the tissues of your throat.
 Certain areas of the throat may even swell, like your tonsils, which is a sign that your immune system is trying to fight off infection.
 As the bacteria grow, the pain in your throat will develop and you may have a fever that signals your body is still fighting.

-- Q When should I call the doctor about my child’s strep throat?
+- Q How do I manage my strep throat?

-- Q How is strep throat distinguished from other throat disorders?
+- Q How serious an illness is strep throat?

 - Q When is a strep titer considered to be abnormal, or "elevated"?